Monday, December 28, 2020

 5 thing Friday - bottle tree, Christmas card pics, dry erase board, plant babies, Christmas angel

 Christmas card selfies.
-Couldn't get Hubby to stop laughing and just smile right.
+Couldn't get Hubby to stop laughing and just smile.

 STOP IT.

 We finally ended up going with a heavily cropped indoor shot that did not include us holding our masks or my tote bag.
-Not great but I'm over it.
-The cards are in the mail.
+Not great but the cards are in the mail.

 My biggest and most sensitive plant babies found a new home near the window seat in my kitchen.
-I scraped out all of the corks I was using for mulch and washed them. {I sure did!} Then I watered the ficus and the olive tree (which is truly struggling), replaced the corks in the pots, and cleaned up my mess.
+I scraped out all of the corks I was using for mulch and washed them.
+Then I watered the ficus and the olive tree, replaced the corks in the pots, and cleaned up my mess.
 I paid a whole $5 for that ficus years ago.

 The Christmas tree this year is very anti-climactic, but then, so is the holiday season IMHO.